Table of Contents

 You can search companies via their company names, or you can use company tags if you want to target the broadcast to companies with specific tags.
 You can finetune the targets for the broadcast using Contact tags.
 This comes handy if you want to target a specific set of users with the same tags, or those under a group tag.

-In the example above, we are trying to target the notifications to three companies then filter further by targeting only contacts in the company that have the vip tag assigned.
-Only 2 users matched the filter and will be the only ones who will be targeted for this broadcast.
+In the example above, we are trying to target the notifications to three companies then filter further by targeting only contacts in the company that have theviptag assigned.
+Only 2 users matched the filter and will be the only ones who will be targeted for this broadcast. - Review the broadcast

 The last step in creating a broadcast should be a preview of everything that you have set so far.
 It will show how the portal notification will appear, the publish and end time, how the email notification will look and who the broadcast recipients are.